 What Is Marine Litter?

-Debris and Pollution Don’t Belong in the Ocean
+Marine Debris and Pollution Don’t Belong in Our Oceans

 Marine litter is human-created waste that has been discharged into the coastal or marine environment.
 Specifically: “Marine debris” is defined to include any anthropogenic, manufactured, or processed solid material (regardless of size) discarded, disposed of, or abandoned in the environment, including all materials discarded into the sea, on the shore, or brought indirectly to the sea by rivers, sewage, storm water, waves, or winds.”